 sw320dpis used to target devices whose height and width is at least 320dp.

 Available Width – The minimum width of the screen in the format wNdp, where N is the width in density independent pixels.
 This value may change as the user rotates the device.
 Covered in more detail in Creating Resources for Varying Screens.
-Available in in API level 13 (Android 3.2) and above.
+Available in API level 13 (Android 3.2) and above.
 Example: the qualifier w720dp is used to target devices that have a width of least 720dp.

 Available Height – The minimum height of the screen in the format hNdp, where N is the height in dp.
 This value may change as the user rotates the device.
 Covered in more detail in Creating Resources for Varying Screens.
-Available in in API level 13 (Android 3.2) and above.
+Available in API level 13 (Android 3.2) and above.
 For example, the qualifier h720dp is used to target devices that have a height of least 720dp

 Screen Size – This qualifier is a generalization of the screen size that these resources are for.
 It is covered in more detail in Creating Resources for Varying Screens.
 Possible values are